TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/sql.md

 In the SQL Server, I created a new database named _MOVIES_, uploaded the files, used aggregate functions to check for duplicate rows and deleted the duplications in the files. <br/>

 #### *Data Analysis*
-Moving on to the Data Analysis part, as usual, I took a top-down approach in analysing the data as I like to have an overall feel of what the dataset is about before I drill down into the nitty gritties (which might overwhelm if I started off there).
+Moving on to the Data Analysis part, as usual, I took a top-down approach in analysing the data as I like to have an overall feel of what the dataset is about before I drill down into the nitty gritties (which might overwhelm if I started off there).<br/><br/>

 Then, I started drilling down to find out:
 * The spread of the dataset (number of movies released per year, per month